 Carlisle Reads 2014 has now ended; thank you to all of our participants and volunteers for a great set of events and discussions!
 Read more perspectives on American Nations in the January 8 and January 15 issues of the Carlisle Mosquito.

 What if all of Carlisle read and discussed one book?
-In January, 2014, all are invited to read and discuss American Nations: A History of the Eleven Rival Regional Cultures of North America, by Colin Woodard.
+In January, 2014, all were invited to read and discuss American Nations: A History of the Eleven Rival Regional Cultures of North America, by Colin Woodard.
 Read on for the full schedule of events below.

 206 people voted this summer; American Nations led with 102 votes, followed by Susan Cain’s Quiet (70 votes), Double Cross by Ben Macintyre (58), Half of a Yellow Sun by Chimamanda Ngozi Adichie (47) and You Know When the Men are Gone by Siobhan Fallon (30).
 Voters could endorse up to two titles on the ballot.